XLearning-SCU/2025-CVPR-MaIR/README.md

 Cautions: torchrun is only available for pytorch>=1.9.0.
 If you do not want to use torchrun for training, you can replace it with `python -m torch.distributed.launch` for training.

+For MaIR+: You could change the model_type in test options to MaIRPlusModel for MaIR+.

 ## TODO

 * [X] Update codes of networks